 This statement is complete speculation.
-It is impossible to imply hunger from this behaviour, especially by not making any basic consideration about the diet or the weight trend of Morgan which is publicly available on the website.
+It is impossible to imply hunger from this behaviour, especially by not making any basic consideration about the diet or the weight trend of Morgan which is available to Competent Authorities and zoological organisations.

 Morgan, a wild-born orca, held at Loro Parque, is also from a fish-eating population of orca (from Norway) and that population has not historically been recognised as having extreme tooth wear (Ingrid Visser - Free Morgan Foundation, 2012)